-Linear temporal logic (LTL) [27] is a mathematically precise language that can specify robotic tasks and provide satisfaction guarantees, especially for long-horizon, temporally-extended tasks.
-Early work of using LTL for temporal command grounding was limited to structured language [47].
-Gopalan et al. [7] trained a Seq2Seq network [48] on natural language and LTL pairs in every new environment to ground language commands for navigation and manipulation.
-Like our work, Berg et al. [28] and Hsiung et al. [49] first translated commands to lifted LTL formulas then grounded the propositions to landmarks or objects but used a Seq2Seq network with limited capabilities.
+Linear temporal logic (LTL) [27] is a mathematically precise language that can specify robotic tasks and provide satisfaction guarantees, especially for long-horizon, temporallyextended tasks with non-Markovian rewards.
+Early work of using LTL for temporal command grounding was limited to structured language [49].
+Gopalan et al. [7] trained a Seq2Seq network [50] on natural language and LTL pairs in every new environment to ground language commands for navigation and manipulation.
+Like our work, Berg et al. [28] and Hsiung et al. [51] first translated commands to lifted LTL formulas then grounded the propositions to landmarks or objects but used a Seq2Seq network with limited capabilities.

-To mitigate the lack of training data, Pan et al. [50] used an LLM to paraphrase structured language commands constructed from algorithmically generated LTL formulas.
-Patel et al. [51] and Wang et al. [52] proposed weakly supervised methods that use executed trajectories instead of LTL annotations to guide language grounding.
-Similarly, Lang2LTL [8] is a modular system that uses LLMs to ground temporally extended navigation commands in indoor and outdoor environments without retraining, given a text-based semantic database.
+To mitigate the lack of training data, Pan et al. [52] used an LLM to paraphrase structured language commands constructed from algorithmically generated LTL formulas.
+Patel et al. [53] and Wang et al. [54] proposed weakly supervised methods that use executed trajectories instead of LTL annotations to guide language grounding.
+Lang2LTL [8]

+is also a modular system that uses LLMs to ground temporally extended navigation commands in indoor and outdoor environments without retraining, given a text-based semantic database.
 However, Lang2LTL cannot ground spatial referring expressions or landmarks with visual descriptions.
-Our system improves upon Lang2LTL by incorporating spatial reasoning and using a vision-language model (VLM) to process images.
+Our system Lang2LTL-2 improves upon Lang2LTL by incorporating spatial reasoning and using a VLM to process images.